 The way to get a higher score on one of our assessments is to demonstrate deeper understanding.
 Because we're not looking for specific answers there are many pathways to a given score.
 Additionally, our technology allows us to cover a full range of disciplines and big ideas, supporting a diversity of curricula.
 So, although our assessments are standardized, they won't homogenize education.

 The way to get a higher score on a conventional standardized test is to get more right answers.
 And the standardized tests that matter most tend to cover a narrow range of subject matter—generally science, math, and literacy.
-There have even been efforts to mandate that all students take the same exact tests, stifiling diversity and contributing to the large scale homogenation of education.
+There have even been efforts to mandate that all students take the same exact tests, stifling diversity and contributing to the large-scale homogenation of education.

 To build an assessment, we work with educators to decide which constructs the assessment will target.
 Then, we conduct extensive primary research into how these constructs develop relative to a theoretically derived developmental scale (usually from grade 1 to grade 12 or higher).
 We then use these results to (1) calibrate our electronic scoring system, (2) describe how understanding of and skill for working with each construct develops over time, and (3) design learning activities tailored for learners performing in each level on the developmental scale.